The Changing Role of Law Enforcement

 - The police force exists to maintain order and prevent crime.

-- The approval and trust of the public is vital in order for police to carry out their mission.
+- The approval and trust of the public are vital for police to carry out their mission.

 - A police force's ultimate goal is to achieve voluntary compliance with the law from the public they serve.